A response-adaptive multi-arm design for continuous endpoints based on a weighted information measure: Introduction

-While it is common in the literature to emphasise comparisons with the control and test hypotheses against it, this approach does not always align with the objectives of some multi-armed trials, such as selecting the best treatment arm.
+While it is common to focus on comparisons with the control and test hypotheses against it, this approach does not always align with the objectives of some multi-armed trials, such as selecting the best treatment arm.
 Rather than comparing each arm against the control, we aim at identifying the treatment arm which gives responses on average closer to the target $\gamma$.
-Under this assumption, competing treatment arms can be ranked from the best to the worst according to the proximity of their true mean responses to the target.
-In line with this objective, we propose a hypothesis testing procedure which compares the first and second best arms in the ranking, while taking into account the correct identification of these two arms.
-We also discuss strategies to implement such a hypothesis testing procedure and to control type-I error rate inflation.
+Under this assumption, competing treatment arms can be ranked from the best to the worst according to the proximity of their true mean responses to $\gamma$, that is $d_{j^*}<d_{j^{**}}<d_{j^{***}}<\dots <d_{j^{(K*)}}$, with $d_j=|\mu_j-\gamma|$ and $j=\{j^*,j^{**},j^{***},\dots,j^{K*}\}$, when assuming no ties.
+Here, $j^{K*}$ denotes the arm in $K$-th (last) position.
+We propose a hypothesis testing procedure which compares the smallest and second smallest distances in the ranking (i.e., $d_j^*$ and $d_j^{**}$), while taking into account the correct identification of these arms.
+We discuss strategies to control type-I error rate under this hypothesis testing procedure.